acrolinx/clj-queue-by/README.md

 function.
 Performance guarantees are inherited from Clojure's hash map and `clojure.lang.PersistentQueue` which are used under the hood.

-What is inside of the queue?
+What's inside the queue?

     (deref the-queue)
     @the-queue

-This returns a two-element vector: first the current snapshot queue (a `clojure.lang.PersistentQueue`), second a hash-map with the per-user queues (again `clojure.lang.PersistentQueue`).
+Dereferencing the queue returns a two-element vector: first the current snapshot queue (a `clojure.lang.PersistentQueue`), second a hash-map with the per-user queues (again `clojure.lang.PersistentQueue`).
 Works by implementing `IDeref`.
 The dereferenced information can be used for monitoring.

 Finally, read an item from the queue by calling it without an argument.

     (the-queue)

-You probably want to do this on a different thread.
+You probably want to read from the queue on a different thread.
 Make sure to catch all exceptions to keep the thread running.
 Loop with a suitable sleep time in between or use other notification mechanisms to trigger the reading.
-This returns `nil` when no item is in the queue.
+Reading from the queue returns `nil` when no item is in the queue.

 ## Nil